 Are the licenses compatible with company policies (e.g., no linking of product X code to GPL licensed code)?

 Working through Open Source Review and Oversight

-The image presented below visualizes the open source review process: the open source review team guides the development team (review initiators) on further processes and/or provides advice regarding any gaps that need to be filled.
+The image presented below visualizes this stage of the open source review process: the open source review team guides the development team (review initiators) on open source license compliance.